-We know that the great majority of people, even those with severe allergies, have tolerated the COVID-19 vaccine.
-People with allergies to environmental allergens (such as pollen), foods, latex, oral medications and stinging insects can receive the COVID-19 vaccine.
+We know that the great majority of people, even those with severe allergies, have tolerated the COVID vaccine.
+People with allergies to environmental allergens (such as pollen), foods, latex, oral medications and stinging insects can receive the COVID vaccine.
 The vaccine does not contain egg, gelatin or latex.

-CDC recommends not to receive mRNA vaccine if you had a severe or immediate allergic reaction to any of the ingredients in the vaccine or anaphylaxis (a severe allergic reaction) to the first dose of the vaccine.
+CDC recommends not to receive a COVID vaccine if you had a severe or immediate allergic reaction to any of the ingredients in the vaccine or anaphylaxis (a severe allergic reaction) to the first dose of an mRNA vaccine.
 If you have a history of an immediate allergic reaction to polyethylene glycol (also known as PEG), or to polysorbate, you should not receive the vaccine.

 If you have questions about if you should receive the vaccine, please talk to your health care provider.

 Polyethylene glycol (PEG) is a common ingredient in a wide variety of vaccines and FDA-approved medications.
 It is found in the colonoscopy preparation, Golytely, in the constipation treatment, MiraLax, as well as in IV medications such as PEGylated medications.
 It is also in a steroid injection, Depo Medrol (methylprednisolone acetate).
 Reactions to PEG are rare, but anaphylaxis has been reported.
-Polysorbate is not an ingredient in either mRNA COVID-19 vaccines, but it is closely related to PEG.
+Polysorbate is not an ingredient in either of the mRNA COVID-19 vaccines (Pfizer and Moderna), but it is closely related to PEG.
+The Johnson & Johnson vaccine contains polysorbate.

 According to CDC guidelines, you may not be eligible to get the mRNA vaccine (or a second dose of the vaccine) if you have experienced any of the following allergic reactions.